Wonderous Walks of New Zealand

 - 13 nights accommodation with private en suite

-- Queenstown to Auckland airfare with Air New Zealand - other ports on application
+- Queenstown to Auckland airfare with Air New Zealand - other ports on application, extra charge may apply

 - Touring in modern air conditioned tour coach